 1. The Bastille was a large royal fortress located in the rowdy working-class neighbourhood of Faubourg Saint-Antoine, eastern Paris.
 It was erected in the 14th century to defend the city’s eastern approaches.

 2. Later, the Bastille was used as a royal prison.
 It housed mainly political prisoners, libellistes and persons detained on royal lettres de cachet, rather than common criminals.

 4. The Bastille’s governor, Marquis Bernard de Launay, received deputations from the crowd but refused to hand over the powder.
-On the afternoon of July 14th the Bastille was stormed by the people and De Launay was arrested and later murdered.
+On the afternoon of July 14th, the Bastille was stormed by the people and De Launay was arrested and eventuall murdered.

 5. Though the fall of the Bastille had few political ramifications, its loss represented a powerful narrative, a symbol of the ordinary people destroying an instrument of royal absolutism.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: